 WORKPLACE FACTORS CAUSING STRESS

-An organisational culture of unpaid overtime or “presenteeism” causes stress.
-On the other hand, a culture of involving people in decisions, keeping them informed about what is happening in the organisation, and providing good amenities and recreation facilities reduce stress.
-Organisational change, especially when consultation has been inadequate, is a huge source of stress.
-Such changes include mergers, relocation, restructuring or “downsizing”, individual contracts, and redundancies within the organisation.
+An organizational culture of unpaid overtime or “presenteeism” causes stress.
+On the other hand, a culture of involving people in decisions, keeping them informed about what is happening in the organization, and providing good amenities and recreation facilities reduce stress.
+Organizational change, especially when consultation has been inadequate, is a huge source of stress.
+Such changes include mergers, relocation, restructuring, or “downsizing”, individual contracts, and redundancies within the organization.

 Individuals differ in their risk of experiencing stress and in their vulnerability to the adverse effects of stress.
-Individuals are more likely to experience stress if they lack material resources (for example, financial security) and psychological resources (for example, coping skills, self esteem), and are more likely to be harmed by this stress if they tend to react emotionally to situations and are highly competitive and pressured (type A behaviour).
+Individuals are more likely to experience stress if they lack material resources (for example, financial security) and psychological resources (for example, coping skills, self-esteem), and are more likely to be harmed by this stress if they tend to react emotionally to situations and are highly competitive and pressured (type A behavior).